 Baptism

-We are so please that you have asked about Baptism, we hope that you will find this guide helpful and if you have any questions do contact Revd Martin.
+We are so please that you have asked about Baptism, we hope that you will find this guide helpful and if you have any questions do contact our curate.
 We would also like to invite you to join us for our regular times of worship.

 During the christening your child will be baptized.
 It's the first step of an amazing journey with God, parents, godparents, friends, family and the church.
 You don't have to have been christened yourself, and you don't have to have been a regular churchgoer.